 Connection string

-This is a secret key that your app will use to create docs and generate client tokens which give clients the ability to read and write y-sweet documents.
+This is a secret key that your app will use to create docs and generate client tokens which give clients the ability to access Y-Sweet documents at a given authorization level (either full

 If you are using Y-Sweet on Jamsocket, getting a connection string is easy: